3sjay/simple-fuzzer/README.md

 ## Info

 Simple commandline fuzzer written in rust for tools who parse local files.
-It's mainly written for OSX but with minor modifications will run on any platform.
+It's mainly written for OSX but with minor modifications will run on any \*nix platform.

 We are making use of ramdisk to enhance the fuzzing speed a bit.